SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-provisioning-sites.md

 ---
 title: Provisioning "modern" team sites programmatically
-description: Provision a team site from the UI or by using PnP CSOM or PnP PowerShell. ms.date: 11/08/2017
+description: Provision a team site from the UI or by using PnP CSOM Core or PnP PowerShell. ms.date: 11/08/2017
 ---

 # Provisioning "modern" team sites programmatically

-"Modern" team sites were introduced in SharePoint Online in 2016 and the option to use them can be controlled at the tenant level.
+"Modern" team sites were introduced in SharePoint Online in 2016, and the option to use them can be controlled at the tenant level.
 This article discusses the different options and considerations for provisioning "modern" team sites in SharePoint Online.

 > [!IMPORTANT]
 > We're not deprecating the "classic" experience; both "classic" and "modern" will coexist.